cmariot/total_perspective_vortex/README.md

 cd total_perspective_vortex
 ```

-Download the dataset from [physionet](https://physionet.org/content/eegmmidb/1.0.0/) and extract it in the `dataset` folder.

 You need to have [conda](https://docs.conda.io/en/latest/) installed on your system.
 Then you can create a new conda environment with the following command:

 ```bash